1,000+ Opportunities

 Find similar grantsApplication period for Tools4Schools Grant is April 1 – June 30, 2026.
 PopIn2Win grant closes April 30, 2026.
 No mention of the stored grant name 'Meemic Foundation Grants' as a distinct program.

 Meemic Foundation Grants is sponsored by Meemic Foundation.
-Relatively easy application for general materials for Michigan, Illinois, and Wisconsin teachers.
-They also have $100 back-to-school supplies grants.
+Provides relatively easy-to-apply-for grants for general materials for teachers in Michigan, Illinois, and Wisconsin.
+They also offer back-to-school supplies grants.

 Get alerted about grants like this